A note on the deformations of almost complex structures on compact four-manifolds: Notations and main result

 Suppose $(M,J)$ is a closed almost complex manifold.
 One can construct a $J$-invariant Riemannian metric $g$ on $M$.
 Such a metric $g$ is called an almost Hermitian metric for $(M,J)$.
 We must point out that the $J$-invariant Riemannian metric always exists, for example, we can construct $g$ by

 for any Riemannian metric $h(\cdot,\cdot)$.
 This then in turn gives a $J$-compatible non-degenerate 2-form $F$ by $F(X,Y)=g(JX,Y)$, called the fundamental 2-form.
 Such a quadruple $(M,g,J,F)$ is called a closed almost Hermitian manifold.
 Thus an almost Hermitian structure on $M$ is a triple $(g,J,F)$.
+If $dF=0$, then $F$ will be written as $\omega$ and $(M,g,J,\omega)$ is called an almost K\"{a}hler manifold.

 6pt

 Note that $J$ acts on the space $\Omega^2$ of 2-forms on $M$ as an involution by

 This gives the $J$-invariant, $J$-anti-invariant decomposition of 2-forms: